OVERVIEW

 A sole proprietorship is the simplest business structure to have.
 If you open a business, and you’re the only owner, you’re automatically a sole proprietorship by default (even if you don’t register your business with the state).
 But just because you have a sole proprietorship, it doesn’t mean you automatically qualify for a solo 401k by default (which is what many people falsely assume).
 Despite its name, a sole proprietorship CAN hire employees.

-A sole proprietorship can only open a solo 401k if it doesn’t have any employees that work over 1,000 hours per year in their business (excluding their spouse).
+A sole proprietorship can only open a solo 401k if it doesn’t have any employees, including part-time employees who are at least 21 years of age, and have worked over 500 hours per year for 3 consecutive 12-month periods (excluding their spouse).

 Contribution Limits for a sole proprietorship